 Teaching Assistantship.
 Each Ph.D. student must serve as a Teaching Assistant (TA) once before advancing to candidacy.
 This requirement may be waived with permission from the Graduate Chair for students on fellowship who are not eligible to TA.

 Prospectus.
 By the 6th week of the third quarter in residence, Ph.D. students must submit a prospectus for their dissertation research.
 This 10 page, double-spaced document includes an abstract, statement of research problem, background, methods, discussion, and references.
 For more information, see the Earth and Planetary Sciences Ph.D. and M.S.
-Degree Requirements and Prospectus Guidelines and Meeting Form.
+Degree Requirements and Prospectus Guidelines and Meeting form.

 - • Prospectus Meeting.
 After completing the prospectus, and before the end of the first year in the program, students will meet with their Prospectus Committee to discuss the prospectus, the proposed research, its suitability for a dissertation, and the ability of the student to complete the proposed research.
 This meeting can have the following outcomes: the student will expand their prospectus into dissertation proposal, modify and resubmit the prospectus, complete a Master’s degree before continuing in the Ph.D. program, or be recommended for disqualification from the graduate program.
-After this meeting, students must submit their Prospectus and signed Prospectus Guidelines and Meeting Form to the Graduate Program Coordinator.
+After this meeting, students must submit their Prospectus and signed Prospectus Guidelines and Meeting form to the Graduate Program Coordinator.

 Proposal.
 By the start of the 6th quarter in residence, Ph.D. students must submit a proposal for their dissertation research.
 Students with an M.S. in the UC Davis EPS Graduate Program must submit their proposal by the 4th quarter in residence.
 The proposal is a formal NSF-style proposal, 15 single-spaced pages long, including a summary, statement of research problem, methods, research plan and timetable, discussion, and references.
 The proposal is due to the student’s advisory committee members 4-8 weeks before the Qualifying Exam.
 See the Qualifying Exam Guidelines for more information.